CAREamics/careamics.github.io/docs/index.md

 The aim of CAREamics is to provide a PyTorch library reuniting all the latest methods in one package, while providing a simple and consistent API.
 The library relies on PyTorch Lightning as a back-end.
-In addition, we provide extensive documentation and tutorials on how to best apply these methods in a scientific context.
+In addition, we will provide extensive documentation and tutorials on how to best apply these methods in a scientific context.

 !!! warning "Work in progress"